 In terms of climate change, the Arctic is one of the most threatened regions of the planet.
 We are fast approaching various tipping points (including the Greenland ice sheet collapse and the Northern permafrost thaw) that, if reached, will set off a chain reaction of negative consequences for the globe.

-This crisis was the impetus for a recent event hosted by Investec and UArctic (University of the Arctic), in alignment with Investec’s purpose: “to create enduring worth – living in society, not off it”.
+This crisis was the impetus for a recent event hosted by Investec Wealth & Investment (UK) and UArctic (University of the Arctic).
 With a keynote speech from His Serene Highness Prince Albert II of Monaco and a panel discussion featuring other Arctic advocates and experts, the event addressed the challenges, risks, and opportunities involved in the sustainable development of the region.

 Climate tipping points demand decisive action